 The procedure for tooth extraction depends upon the position of the tooth.

 Whether it’s an incisor, canine, premolar, molar or wisdom tooth.
 Usually, the process of wisdom tooth removal is a difficult one as it requires a surgical extraction.

 There are two types of procedures for tooth extraction.

 During the process of a simple extraction, the patient is given a local anesthetic, which numbs the area.

 Due to this numbness, the patient does not feel any pressure or pain.

-In the process of simple extraction, the dentist generally uses an elevator to loosen the tooth and the forceps to remove the damaged or faulty tooth from the socket.
+In the process of a simple extraction, the dentist generally uses an elevator to loosen the tooth and forceps to remove the damaged or faulty tooth from the socket.

-During surgical extraction, the patient might be given local anesthesia or intravenous anesthesia or both that make the patient calm and relaxed so that he/she can undergo the surgery without any pain or panic.
+During a surgical extraction, the patient might be given local anesthesia or intravenous anesthesia, or both that make the patient calm and relaxed so that he/she can undergo the surgery without any pain or panic.

 If a patient suffers from any medical condition he/she be given general anesthesia due to which the patient will remain unconscious during Dental Surgery and Extraction.